mohinpatell/tinylm/README.md

 # tinylm

-Small GPT-style language model, built from scratch.
-Every transformer component (multi-head attention, positional embeddings, causal masking, feed-forward blocks) is implemented using raw PyTorch tensor operations.
-No `nn.TransformerEncoder` or pre-built attention modules.
+Small GPT style language model, built from scratch.
+Every transformer component (multi-head attention, positional embeddings, causal masking, feed forward blocks) is implemented using raw PyTorch tensor operations.
+No `nn.TransformerEncoder` or prebuilt attention modules.

-This is the follow-up to [nanograd](https://github.com/mohinpatell/nanograd), where I built an autograd engine from scratch.
+This is the follow up to [nanograd](https://github.com/mohinpatell/nanograd), where I built an autograd engine from scratch.
 Now I wanted to understand transformers at the same level of depth.

 Trained on Shakespeare.
 It writes decent fake Shakespeare.